 Unfortunately, not all fabrics used in the fashion industry are environmentally friendly.
-Fashion is the second-largest polluter globally after the oil industry, mainly due to the lack of innovation to make raw materials more sustainable.
+Fashion is one of the largest polluters globally, mainly due to the lack of innovation to make raw materials more sustainable.

 Only a very small fraction of the resources used by the apparel and footwear industry are renewable.
 And even a smaller number of fashion designers and brands use recycled yarns made of regenerated raw materials.

 Luckily, more people are becoming aware of the fashion industry's disastrous social and environmental impacts.